 Interim Chair, Art Advisor

 The importance of health, honesty and spirituality in your life are Carol’s driving forces.
 She received her B.A., 1975 and M.A., 1977 from the University of Maryland in Speech and Language Pathology with an emphasis in Psychology and Children.
 She had a Private Practice until her second child was born in 1981.
 Throughout the childrearing years, she attended Bible Study, participated in Public School PTAs, and led Jewish Community endeavors.
 These included facilitating many committees and teaching challah baking, art and Jewish Meditation at Congregation Bnai Tzedek.
 She spearheaded the ICE – The Initiative in Congregational Education through The Jewish Federation and The Board of Jewish Education to help re-energize congregational education at 43 synagogues throughout the Washington Metropolitan Area.
 The Family Grants Initiative grew out of this program bringing children and their parents together for learning Jewish Ethical Values and Rituals.
 At the time of her mother’s death in 1988, she began painting.
 She studied and painted with Dan Mistrik, Eric Butters, Walt Bartman, Glen Kessler and currently, Virginia Levy.
 Portraits and scenery are her passions.
 She has taught Art to 7th graders with the theme ‘Where is God in your Life?’.
 In 2010, she and the Landscape Designer H. Paul Davis designed a 36-foot educational carousel for the Downtown at the Gardens Mall in Palm Beach Gardens, Florida.
 Eight personal paintings are on the center round.
 Another journey has been Regression Therapy and Energy Work training.
 She is a Board Certified Regression Therapist since 1995.
 Kabbalah learning began in the 2000 decade.
 The hypnosis, energy work, art and Jewish studies began to merge.
 Healing, art, and charitable endeavors are her passions.
 However, her first priority has always been her family.
-She lives happily in Bethesda with her husband and has three sons, three daughter-in-laws and eight grandsons as well as a large extended family.
+She lives happily in Bethesda with her husband and has three sons, three daughter-in-laws, eight grandsons and one granddaughter as well as a large extended family.